lorisleiva/laravel-deployer/README.md

 composer require lorisleiva/laravel-deployer
 ```

 As you know, from Laravel 5.5 it will automatically discover the package.
-Before that register it manually.
+Before that, register it manually.

 ```php
 Lorisleiva\LaravelDeployer\LaravelDeployerServiceProvider::class